 During the workshop

-Have you ever attended a workshop that should have been labeled a lecture?
+Have you ever attended a meeting that should have been labeled a lecture?
 I have.
-The workshop ended up being very little participation and a whole lot of information.
-Even if you are preparing a workshop that seems that it will be content heavy, look for small ways to involve the audience as much as possible.
+The meeting ended up being very little participation and a whole lot of information.
+Even if you are preparing a meeting that will be content heavy, look for small ways to involve the audience as much as possible.
 Do you have a few ice breakers?
 Do you have them write down their answers to a series of questions?
 Do you include short video clips to break up your talking?

 This may go without saying, but it is easier said than done.
 I learned this lesson the hard way.
 As a mentioned before, the Google Design Sprint follows strict time-boxed activities.
 In one workshop, I remember the client asking for more time on a particular exercise (key example of getting started vs. getting it right).
 At first, I insisted on following the clock, but after receiving more pressure, I caved.
 Luckily, I was able to adapt and course correct as much as possible, but not enforcing the rules added some additional stress that could have easily been avoided in the first place.

-After successfully completing a workshop, congratulate them.
+After successfully completing an collaborative meeting, congratulate them.
 Remind them of the goals and objectives, where they started at the beginning of the day, and what they achieved.

-Workshops truly are a great way to both learn and to teach.
+Workshop meetings truly are a great way to both learn and to facilitate.
 As with anything in life, practice makes perfect.
 As I have applied the tips above and iterated on my workshop content, I have seen improvements in the flow of the process, results obtained, and overall satisfaction with my clients.
-May your 2019 be full of workshops that provide value and help you achieve your various business goals.